-Systems in the defence sector often have characteristics that are not well catered for by existing functional safety standards:
+Systems in the defense sector often have characteristics that are not well catered for by existing functional safety standards:

-Managerial complexity: Defence applications are often 'systems of systems' in several of the senses used in the Systems Engineering Body of Knowledge, in that the system elements that make them up are separately defined, acquired and integrated (SEBoK 2021).
-These elements may be a combination of bespoke new developments, off-the-shelf components, customisations of existing designs, and 'legacy' equipment that is already in service.
+Managerial complexity: Defense applications are often 'systems of systems' in several of the senses used in the Systems Engineering Body of Knowledge (Henshaw, Dahmann, & Lawson, 2022), in that the system elements that make them up are separately defined, acquired and integrated.
+These elements may be a combination of bespoke new developments, off-the-shelf components, customizations of existing designs, and 'legacy' equipment that is already in service.
 The different elements are often specified and procured separately from different suppliers at different times, and increasingly may be supplied as services rather than traditionally acquired hardware.
-Hence they may be at different stages in their product life cycles when brought together to deliver an overarching capability.
-Existing functional safety standards tend to be limited in scope, and are often intended to be applied within a single organisation, rather than across a complex supply chain.
+Hence, they may be at different stages in their product life cycles when brought together to deliver an overarching capability.
+Existing functional safety standards tend to be limited in scope, and are often intended to be applied within a single organization, rather than across a complex supply chain.

-Technical complexity: Major defence capabilities are often made up of a number of system elements that are complex systems in their own right.
-Since the 1960s, systems engineering techniques have been developed to manage this complexity, in defence and other industries.
+Technical complexity: Major defense capabilities are often made up of numerous system elements that are complex systems in their own right.
+Since the 1960s, systems engineering techniques have been developed to manage this complexity, in defense and other industries.
 However, current functional safety standards do not necessarily apply systems engineering principles and anticipate recursive application through a hierarchy of systems.
 Safety Integrity Levels (SILs) and similar concepts become difficult to apply in complex systems hierarchies: it becomes hard to decompose SILs and assign them over multiple layers of the hierarchy, especially when the different system elements may be managed separately.

 There is also a tendency for standards to focus mainly on guaranteeing safety by controlling the impact of failures of individual system elements.
 However, in complex systems, emergent properties are a concern, and it is possible for systems to behave unsafely without failures of their individual elements.

-Dynamic risk: The hazards and potential losses involved in military systems are dependent on the context of operation, and there is a balance to be made between the safety and the capability of the system.
+Dynamic risk: The hazards and potential losses involved in military systems are dependent on the context of operation, and operators need to balance the safety and the capability of the system.
 While this is true of most systems, the operating context for military systems can change frequently and rapidly during their operation, resulting in changes to safety objectives and trade-offs.
-For example, changes to the threat posed by hostile actors may mean that it is necessary to compromise some safety objectives in order to complete the mission.
-There is often an assumption in functional safety standards that the level of risk will remain largely constant.
+For example, changes to the threat posed by hostile actors may mean that it is necessary to compromise some safety objectives to complete the mission.
+There is often an implicit assumption in functional safety standards that the level of risk will remain largely constant.

-Customer determination of risk acceptability: in many other industries, the acceptable level of risk is determined to a certain extent by civil regulation; or the organisation supplying the product is able to set their own risk appetite.
-In defence, often the arbiter of risk acceptability is the organisation acquiring the system, normally a national defence ministry or an agency working on their behalf.
-Civil safety legislation often explicitly excludes defence systems from its scope, or gives powers to the government to exempt particular applications in the interests of national security.
-Functions performed by defence systems are sometimes also uniquely military in nature, and not well covered by civil product safety standards.
-Defence procurement organisations have a dilemma: they are generally held accountable by their government, so need assurance from suppliers that the equipment they procure will be safe to operate.
+Customer determination of risk acceptability: in many other industries, the acceptable level of risk is determined to a certain extent by civil regulation; or the organization supplying the product can set their own risk appetite.
+In defense, often the arbiter of risk acceptability is the organization acquiring the system, normally a national defense ministry or an agency working on their behalf.
+Civil safety legislation often explicitly excludes defense systems from its scope, or gives powers to the government to exempt particular applications in the interests of national security.
+Functions performed by defense systems are sometimes also uniquely military in nature, and not well covered by civil product safety standards.
+Defense procurement organizations have a dilemma: they are generally held accountable by their government, so need assurance from suppliers that the equipment they procure will be safe to operate.
 However, they do not wish to overly constrain implementation options, limit operational capability or impose unnecessary costs on their projects.